 Camping is one of the best ways to spend a weekend or longer!
 You can immerse yourself in nature, go solo or in a group, spend time bonding without technology, and enjoy a laid-back getaway or vacation.
 Particularly in summer, when you can spend your time hiking, swimming, and enjoying the outdoors.

-If you’ve been wanting to head out into the wilderness but you have no idea how this camping thing really works, I’ve got you covered in this camping for beginners guide.
+If you’ve been wanting to head out into the wilderness but have no idea how this camping thing really works, I’ve got you covered in this camping for beginners complete guide.
 I was once a newbie camper, not sure I was prepared or thinking of everything I needed to plan.

 But once you know what to pack and what to do, you’ll be ready to take on the world.
 Not to mention, open up possibilities for experiences that can only be had by camping out, like this once-in-a-lifetime trip to the Okavango Delta.